snowplow/snowplowanalytics.com/_posts/2018-12-10-debugging-bad-rows-on-gcp/index.md

+---
+layout: post
+title-short: Debugging Bad Rows on GCP
+title: "Debugging bad rows on GCP"
+tags: [snowplow, real-time, GCP, bad-rows]
+author: Colm
+category:
+permalink:
+---

 ## Debugging bad rows on GCP

 One of the key features to Snowplow pipeline is that it's architected to ensure data quality up front - rather than spending a lot of time cleaning and making sense of the data before using it, schemas are defined up front and used to validate data as it comes through the pipeline.
 Another key feature to Snowplow is that it's highly loss-averse - when data fails validation, those events are preserved as bad rows.
-[Read more about data quality]](https://snowplowanalytics.com/blog/2016/01/07/we-need-to-talk-about-bad-data-architecting-data-pipelines-for-data-quality/).
+[Read more about data quality][data-quality].

-This post focuses on setting up Data Studio visualisations to monitor bad rows on the GCP version of the pipeline - for users on AWS, bad rows are stored in S3, Elasticsearch or both - you can read more about handling them in these other posts: [Elasticsearch](https://discourse.snowplowanalytics.com/t/debugging-bad-rows-in-elasticsearch-and-kibana-tutorial/28), [S3 Athena (batch)](https://discourse.snowplowanalytics.com/t/debugging-bad-rows-in-athena-tutorial/948), [S3 Athena (real-time)](https://discourse.snowplowanalytics.com/t/debugging-bad-rows-in-athena-real-time-tutorial/2189).
+This post focuses on setting up Data Studio visualisations to monitor bad rows on the GCP version of the pipeline - for users on AWS, bad rows are stored in S3, Elasticsearch or both - you can read more about handling them in these other posts: [Elasticsearch][es], [S3 Athena (batch)][s3b], [S3 Athena (real-time)][s3rt].

-On GCP, bad rows are streamed to Cloud Storage in real-time - open-source users should set up the [Cloud Storage Loader](https://github.com/snowplow/snowplow/wiki/setting-up-snowplow-google-cloud-storage-loader), Snowplow Insights customers will have this set up as standard.
+On GCP, bad rows are streamed to Cloud Storage in real-time - open-source users should set up the [Cloud Storage Loader][csl], Snowplow Insights customers will have this set up as standard.

 One of the great things about GCP is that BigQuery plays nicely with external data sources - so you can create tables from your data in Cloud Storage, without paying for data transfer (charging is based on the amount of data scanned).
 This guide will walk through the process of surfacing your bad rows in BigQuery and using SQL to investigate issues.